kelda/dksnap/README.md

 `dksnap` includes a terminal browser allowing you to view and manipulate the snapshots you've created.
 You can:
 * See a tree of all the snapshots and how they relate to each other.
-* See the diff between a snapshot and it's parent.
+* See the diff between a snapshot and its parent.
 * Create/Boot/Replace snapshots from the UI.

 ### Other Features